permissionBRICK/DisableSteamGameUpdate/README.md

 ## Usage

-download the block_game_update.py and place it in an empty folder somewhere on your pc
+Download the block_game_update.py and place it in an empty folder somewhere on your pc

 Download [SteamCMD](https://developer.valvesoftware.com/wiki/SteamCMD) and place the exe in the same folder.